peteseta/physics-ia/main.typ

 + Repeat steps 5–12 for the remaining variations, modifying the picking length $x_1$ according to @variables_table.

-#align(center)[#smallcaps("Processing")]
+// #align(center)[#smallcaps("Processing")]
-14. For each picking length $x_1$, calculate the average frequency $f$ with the highest amplitude using a spreadsheet tool.
+// 14.
+For each picking length $x_1$, calculate the average frequency $f$ with the
+//   highest amplitude using a spreadsheet tool.
-+ For each picking length $x_1$, calculate the average uncertainty in the frequency using $Delta f = (f_"max" - f_"min")/2$.
+// + For each picking length $x_1$, calculate the average uncertainty in the
+//   frequency using $Delta f = (f_"max" - f_"min")/2$.

 #rect(
   fill: luma(245),
   inset: 12pt,
 )[
-  In data collection, steps 8-11 were automated using a custom MATLAB (scientific programming platform) program.
+  *Note:* In data collection, steps 8-11 were automated using a custom MATLAB program.
 The program applies a Hann window to the recorded audio data to reduce noise interference and computes the Fourier transform of the windowed data using Welch's method.
 The fundamental is identified by looking for peaks around the expected frequency, allowing for variations in tuning.
 ]

 == Safety, Ethical, and Environmental Considerations